tlylt/from-the-future/README.md

 ### Motivation

-A simple and easy way to add & view random advices from NUS SOC students to freshmen.
+A simple and easy way to add & view random advice from NUS SOC students to freshmen.

 ### Work in progress